camunda/camunda-docs-manual/content/webapps/shared-options/header-security.md

 If you can answer the questions below with **yes**, you should consider enabling the `includeSubdomains` flag:

 * Are the Webapps the only web services provided under your domain?
-* Additionally to the main domain, are there any subdomains pointing to the Webapps (e.g., `www.example.com` is a subdomain of `example.com`)?
+* Additionally to the main domain, are there any subdomains redirected to the Webapps (e.g., `www.example.com` is redirected to `example.com`)?

 **Preload**